 - The vast majority of the respondents either do not intend to or are unsure as to whether their leasing strategy will change as a result of the adoption of the new standard.
 The message here – even with a significant liability that will be added to the balance sheet, it seems that leasing will continue to be a critically important form of real estate and equipment financing.

 Clearly, even for some major organizations with significant lease portfolios, the accounting for leases has been handled in a somewhat informal basis because the current operating lease accounting model is not particularly complex.
 But with the new standard virtually all leases must be recognized on the balance sheet of lessees, lease terms must be clearly delineated and understood, more judgment is involved in the lease accounting process and disclosure requirements are much more comprehensive.
 For any organization with a significant amount of leases, continued use of spreadsheets is no longer practical and it is now time to adopt a technology solution that not only accommodates the new accounting but also allows for comprehensive management and analysis of the lease portfolio.
-For more information on our comprehensive lease technology solution, please see http://www.ileasepro.com/.
+If you are one of the companies interested in selecting a solution to help with your ASC 842 compliance, check out iLeasePro.